Join the club! Subscribe Here

 Old Fashioned Lemon Squares pouring lemon filling on top of hot crust and second image of baked lemon filling on top of crust.

-• Once the lemon squares have cooled on a wire rack for 20 minutes, then pour glaze over warm (not hot) lemon shortbread cookie bars.
+Once the lemon squares have cooled on a wire rack for 20 minutes, then pour glaze over warm (not hot) lemon shortbread cookie bars.

-• Cool completely, then cover and refrigerate.
+Cool completely, then cover and refrigerate.

 Process shots for how to make powdered sugar lemon glaze first image adding lemon juice to powdered sugar and zest, second image pouring smooth lemon glaze on top of warm lemon squares.

-• Softened Butter | Take your butter out ahead of time, about an hour in the summer should soften it perfectly!
+• Softened Butter: Take your butter out ahead of time, about 30 minutes in the summer should soften it perfectly!

-• Parchment Paper Liner | If you have not worked with parchment paper, you are in for a treat, use pre-cut sheets or rip off a generous amount.
-You want enough to sit tightly in the pan AND have enough to hang over the long edges, using as a sling.
-Tip: lightly spray the pan with a little oil or nonstick spray, then your parchment tends to stick easier.
+• Parchment Paper Liner: Use pre-cut sheets or rip off a generous amount.
+You want enough to sit tightly in the pan AND have enough to hang over the long edges, using it as a sling.
+Tip: lightly spray the pan with a little oil or nonstick spray, and then your parchment tends to stay in place easier.
+You may also line the pan with aluminum foil, sprayed well.

-• COOL COMPLETELY | To make cleaner slices, be sure to cool the old fashioned lemon squares completely.
+• COOL COMPLETELY: To make cleaner slices, be sure to cool the old fashioned lemon squares completely and then refrigerate for a minimum of 2 hours.

 LEMON FACTS